Wielkimati/GBFR-Slimepede-Farm/README.md

 - Shift+ESC: Exits the script completely.

 ## Team Setup
 First, get you Rackham up to the task.
 You definitely should have 100% crit rate, as well as the rest of your team.
 For other stats, go full damage, so you're hitting your damage cap.
-Slimes don't really take much damage if it's not a crit, so setuping your team with this is mind is mandatory.
+Slimes don't really take much damage if it's not a crit, so setuping your team with this in mind is mandatory.

 Here's my example Rackham
 ![Example screenshot](https://github.com/Wielkimati/GBFR-Slimepede-Farm/blob/main/RepoImages/ExampleRackham.jpg)

 As for the rest of the team, probably anything will work.
 I used Narmaya, Zeta and Ferry for this.
+But, after talking about it with other people using scripts to grind this quest, it seems like the best choice would be running Eugen, Id in your team.

 ## Usage
 Following is optional, but I recommend before doing this, go to your settings and: